wkumari/draft-wkumari-intarea-safe-limited-domains/draft-wkumari-intarea-safe-limited-domains.md

 at all of the boundary nodes of the domain to protect the rest of the global Internet from these protocols and vice-versa.

-This document discusses the concepts of "fail-open" versus "fail- closed" protocols for limited domains.
+This document discusses the concepts of "fail-open" versus "fail-closed" protocols for limited domains.
 It further specifies how to use layer-2 protocol identification mechanisms for designing limited domain protocols that are safer to deploy.